kasofsk/datalog-designer/README.md

-# deslog — statically verifiable design specs
+# Datalog Designer — statically verifiable design specs

 A design system for writing software plans as **formal, queryable specifications** instead of prose.

-Markdown plans drift: a statement on page 1 quietly contradicts one on page 7 and nothing catches it. deslog plans are written in **Datalog** (evaluated with [Soufflé](https://souffle-lang.github.io/)), so every statement about the plan is made in a formal language and can be *checked*: it either belongs to the language or it doesn't, follows from the facts or it doesn't, is consistent with the rest of
+Markdown plans drift: a statement on page 1 quietly contradicts one on page 7 and nothing catches it.
+Specs are written in **Datalog** (evaluated with [Soufflé](https://souffle-lang.github.io/)), so every statement about the plan is made in a formal language and can be *checked*: it either belongs to the language or it doesn't, follows from the facts or it doesn't, is consistent with the rest of